The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Introduction

 In particular, {\it the natural functor associating to $A$ the set of $d$-dimensional $A$-valued determinants is representable } by the ring $\Gamma_\Z^d(\Z[G])^{\rm ab}\isomo ((\Z[G]^{\otimes d})^{\got{S}_d})^{\rm ab}$. \ps

-Thanks to works of many people (Amitsur, Procesi, Donkin, Zubkov, Vaccarino and certainly others), much of the deepest properties of determinants are actually known, although it is hard to extract from the litterature a unified picture.
+Thanks to works of many people (Amitsur, Procesi, Donkin, Zubkov, Vaccarino and certainly others), much of the deepest properties of determinants are actually known, although it is hard to extract from the literature a unified picture\footnote{We thank a referee for pointing out the recent paper~\cite{dcprr} for a collection of results on Cayley-Hamilton algebras.}.
 In the first half of this paper, which may be viewed mostly as an introduction to the subject, we make an attempt to expose the theory from the narrow point of view of determinants, trying to remain as self-contained (and coherent) as possible. \ps

 In the first section, we develop the most basic properties of determinants (\S~\ref{polid},\S~\ref{faithCH}): polynomial identities, {\it Kernel of a determinant}, {\it faithful and Cayley-Hamilton quotients}, and properties with respect to base change.
 An important role is played there and in the whole theory by a polynomial identity which is formally analogue to {\it Amitsur's formula} (\ref{amitsurhomogene}), which expresses the determinant of a sum of elements $x_1+\dots+x_r$ in terms of the coefficients of the characteristic polynomials of some explicit monomials in $x_i$ ; we give an elementary proof for this formula for any determinant by mimicking an elegant proof in the matrix case due to Reutenauer-Sch\"utzenberger\footnote{As F. Vaccarino pointed out to us, very similar results had also been obtained by Ziplies in \cite{zipoubli}.} \cite{rs}.
 Another important step is to show that the faithful quotient $A[G]/\Ker(D)$ satisfies the Cayley-Hamilton identity, and for that we have to rely for the moment on an important result of Vaccarino~\cite{vac0} describing $\Gamma_{\Z}^d(\Z\{X\})^{\rm ab}$ when $\Z\{X\}$ is the free ring over the finite set $X$ (actually, we only use that this ring is torsion free, but Vaccarino's result is much stronger, see \S~\ref{polid}).
 Using results of Procesi, we show also that {\it over $\Q$-algebras, determinants and pseudocharacters coincide}, but we do not know if this holds under the weaker assumption that $d! \in A^*$ (we do however prove it when $d=2$ and in several other cases, see Remark~\ref{rmkQd}).
 These last two points are actually the only places in the paper where we are not self-contained (see Remarks \ref{questionun} and \ref{rmkQd}). \ps